NicolasRochaPacheco/Core101/README.md

 ### Docker
 Core101 is intended to be synthetized within a Docker container, in order to keep all dependencies and prerrequisites in an isolated virtual environment.
 Nevertheless, if you have the requiered software installed on your machine there is no reason for Core101 coming up with errors, unless it is a matter of source code, in which case we apologize beforehand.

 We strongly recommend you using Docker, and the provided Docker image, to synthetize and test our code.
 Please check the [Core101 Docker documentation](https://github.com/NicolasRochaPacheco/Core101/blob/master/docker) if you want to use our Dockerfile.
-All console commands from Core101 documentation are intended to be run on a Docker container unless otherwise stated.

 ### Synthetization